Peace Boat: Ship Description

-Oceanic (38,772 GT) – Built in 1965 by an Italian shipyard.
-Operated as Peace Boat between 2009 and 2012.
+Oceanic (38,772 GT) was built in 1965 by an Italian shipyard and operated as Peace Boat between 2009 and 2012.

-Ocean Dream (32,265 GT) – Built in 1981 by a Danish shipyard.
-Operated as Peace Boat between 2012 and 2020.
+Ocean Dream (32,265 GT) was built in 1981 by a Danish shipyard and operated as Peace Boat between 2012 and 2020.

-The Zenith (47,413 GT) – In July 2019 it was announced the Zenith would leave Pullmantur's fleet in early 2020 to Peace Boat.
+In July 2019 The Zenith (47,413 GT) was announced to leave Pullmantur's fleet in early 2020 to join Peace Boat.
 The ship was delivered to Peace Boat in February 2020 and renamed The Zenith.

-Since 2020, Peace Boat is operating the Pacific World, which replaces the Ocean Dream and The Zenith.
+Since 2020, Peace Boat is operating the Pacific World. which replaces the Ocean Dream and The Zenith.

 Other projects

 Landmine Abolition Campaign

 Since 1998, Peace Boat has continually run a project called P-MAC, or Peace Boat Mine Abolition Campaign, to support organizations carrying out landmine removal in such countries as Cambodia and Afghanistan.
 In the world there are approximately 110 million landmines in the ground, and even now many continue to be injured or lose their life without a trace.
 Most of these victims are not combatants but normal civilians.
 As of 2009, through a number of campaigns, Peace Boat raised money to clear 886,472 sq meters of landmine inundated areas and open five elementary schools.
 Fund raising campaigns are ongoing.